SENSEIXENUS2/SENSEIXENUS2.github.io/UctfWriteups/E-corp.md

             });

-The api receives a request containing json data and uses the file:/// url to load post already saved with a user's id The api endpoint code loads any url submitted to it without any form of restrictions and it makes it susceptible to Server side request forgery which occurs when a website is induced to load a particular url.
+The api receives a request containing json data and uses the file:/// url to load post already saved with a user's id The api endpoint code loads any url submitted to it without any form of restrictions and it makes it susceptible to Server Side Request Forgery which occurs when a website is induced to load a particular url.I gained access to the websit e by using the vulnerable endpoint to access it via Curl.

     curl https://ecorpblog.uctf.ir/api/view.php -v -X POST --header 'Content-Type:application/json' -d '{"post": "http://admin-panel.local/"}'

     ####RESPONSE#####